Amrafik/ad-click-prediction-Machine-Learning-Project/README.md

 # Advertising Click Prediction 🎯
-**Machine learning pipeline for predicting whether users will click ads based on behavioral and demographic features.
-Includes EDA, preprocessing, classification models (LogReg, SVM, RF), evaluation, PCA visualization, and clustering.
-**
+This project predicts whether a user will click on an ad based on features like age, income, internet usage, and time of day.
+The pipeline includes:
+✅ Data exploration
+✅ Feature engineering
+✅ Model training (LogReg, SVM, RF, KNN, etc.)
+✅ Cross-validation and visualizations
+✅ PCA and clustering analysis

+> Built with: pandas, scikit-learn, seaborn, matplotlib